azurecitadel/azurecitadel/content/terraform/fundamentals/03-validate.md

 ---
-title: "terraform validate"
+title: "Validate"
 date: 2021-02-16
 slug: validate
 draft: true
 author: [ "Richard Cheney" ]
-description: "Use terraform validate to confirm that the files are syntactically and logically sound.
+description: "Use `terraform validate` to confirm that the files are syntactically and logically sound.
 Add a new variable to variables.tf."
 weight: 3
 menu:
   side: